Which international destinations are reopening to tourists? - Local News 8

 All museums, including Rome’s Vatican Museums, have been slowly reopening throughout May with strict social-distancing rules.
 Bars and restaurants were permitted to reopen with reduced numbers of diners as well as plastic shields to divide customers, on May 18.

-St. Peter’s Basilica in the Vatican also opened its doors again on May 18 after being closed for over two months, while Venice Simplon-Orient-Express is scheduled to return to railways on July 8.
+St. Peter’s Basilica in the Vatican also opened its doors again on May 18 after being closed for over two months, the Leaning Tower of Pisa has also reopened, while the Venice Simplon-Orient-Express is scheduled to return to railways on July 8.

-Meanwhile, the Italian island of Sicily has brought in a scheme to attract travelers back, with subsidized holidays for domestic and international visitors available.

 Spain